dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 {:.no_toc}
 <!-- https://github.com/dart-lang/www.dartlang.org/issues/831 -->

-In new code, use `lowerCamelCase` for constant variables.
+In new code, use `lowerCamelCase` for constant variables, including enum values.

 In existing code that uses `ALL_CAPS_WITH_UNDERSCORES` for constants, you may continue to use all caps to stay consistent.